themadan/amitness.github.io/content/articles/illustrated-pirl.md

 In this article, I will explain the rationale behind the paper and how it advances the self-supervised representation learning scene further for vision.
 We will also see how this compares to the current SOTA approach "[SimCLR](https://amitness.com/2020/03/illustrated-simclr/)" (as of March 11, 2020) which improves shortcomings of PIRL.

 ## Motivation
 A number of interesting [self-supervised learning methods](https://amitness.com/2020/02/illustrated-self-supervised-learning/) have been proposed to learn image representations in recent times.
 Many of these use the idea of setting up a pretext task exploiting some geometric transformation to get labels.
-This includes "**Geometric Rotation Prediction**", "**Context Prediction**", "**Jigsaw Puzzle**", "**Frame Order Recognition**", "**[Auto-Encoding Transformation (AET)](https://arxiv.org/abs/1901.04596)**" among many others.
+This includes [Geometric Rotation Prediction](https://amitness.com/2020/02/illustrated-self-supervised-learning/#6-geometric-transformation-recognition), [Context Prediction](https://amitness.com/2020/02/illustrated-self-supervised-learning/#5-context-prediction), [Jigsaw Puzzle](https://amitness.com/2020/02/illustrated-self-supervised-learning/#4-image-jigsaw-puzzle), [Frame Order Recognition](https://amitness.com/2020/02/illustrated-self-supervised-learning/#1-frame-order-verification), [Auto-Encoding Transformation (AET)](https://arxiv.org/abs/1901.04596) among many others.
 ![](/images/pirl-geometric-pretext-tasks.png){.img-center}

 The pretext task is setup such that representations are learnt for a transformed image to predict some property of transformation.
 For example, for a rotation prediction task, we randomly rotate the image by say 90 degrees and then ask the network to predict the rotation angle.